dd9jn/rfc4880bis/rfc4880bis.md

 vexing than large differences.
 Thus, this is a non-comprehensive list of potential problems and gotchas for a developer who is trying to be backward-compatible.

-  * The IDEA algorithm is patented, and yet it is required for PGP 2 interoperability.
-It is also the de-facto preferred algorithm for a V3 key with a V3 self-signature (or no self- signature).

   * When exporting a private key, PGP 2 generates the header "BEGIN PGP SECRET KEY BLOCK" instead of "BEGIN PGP PRIVATE KEY